JasonHinds13/SiteTest/README.md

 # SiteTest
-Application written in Python using the Kivy API that tests websites for vunerabilities (SQL, ftp)
+Application written in Python using the Kivy open source library that tests websites for vunerabilities.

+Current Features:
+* Potential for SQL Injection Attack Test
+* Potential for FTP Attack Test
+* Port Scanner